Excessive Daytime Sleepiness

 • Eating healthy food and avoiding alcohol

 At night, good sleep hygiene can be helpful – having a good night’s sleep can help reduce feeling tired during the day.
-Sleep hygiene ‘rules’ include keeping to a regular routine, reducing noise and light in your bedroom, avoiding pre-bedtime stimulation from television, radio or social media, and choosing nightwear and bedsheets of breathable, lightweight fabric.
+Sleep hygiene ‘rules’ include keeping to a regular routine and reducing noise and light in your bedroom.

 Source: